hai-vr/8f3b9a2cde14/Packages/dev.hai-vr.8f3b9a2cde14/README.md

 - There is no built-in Basis method to load a scene from a non-bundle.
 I am adding a method to load a level from a scene path, but that scene path is not yet processed (e.g. audio mixer, and possible probe tetrahedralization?)

+### Hooked code

+Code that listens to standard Basis events, probably for their intended purpose.
+- We are currently adding an event listener to the BasisLocalInputActions to detect right-click on desktop for our telekinesis action (grab at a distance).
+- We are listening to a few avatar-loading and camera rendering hooks to render the head shadow in first person.

 ### Hijacked code

 Code that modifies the behaviour of stock Basis components beyond their intended purpose, which may be considered a hack.